 We are honoured with the support of these influential Ambassadors who believe passionately in the UK’s theatres and the role they play in communities, towns and cities across the country.

-Samira Ahmed, Gemma Arterton, Alan Ayckbourn, Michael Ball, Pippa Bennett-Warner, Matthew Bourne, Jo Brand, Alexandra Burke, Jack Dee, Mel Giedroyc, David Hare, Miranda Hart, Lenny Henry, Beverley Knight, Kwame Kwei-Armah, Jude Law, Cameron Mackintosh, David Morrissey, Bill Nighy, Elaine Paige, Siobhan Redmond, Tim Rice, John Simm and Meera Syal.
+Samira Ahmed, Gemma Arterton, Alan Ayckbourn, Michael Ball, Pippa Bennett-Warner, Matthew Bourne, Jo Brand, Alexandra Burke, Simon Callow, Jack Dee, Mel Giedroyc, David Hare, Miranda Hart, Lenny Henry, Cassidy Janson, Beverley Knight, Kwame Kwei-Armah, Jude Law, Cameron Mackintosh, David Morrissey, Bill Nighy, Dara Ó Briain, Elaine Paige, Siobhan Redmond, Tim Rice, John Simm, Meera Syal, and Andrew Lloyd Webber.

 "The first theatre I performed in was the Gravesend and District Theatre Guild in Kent.
 A little shack with a tin roof that is still going today.
 If it wasn’t for this little theatre, I wouldn’t be where I am today.
 Theatres are not only imperative to our culture in the UK, but play a big part in bringing local communities together.
 Small theatres, such the one I went to as a teenager, give young people a place to develop, play, meet people from different backgrounds and open their eyes to new things.
 This is why I am so thrilled to be an ambassador of the Theatres Trust.
 Keeping the UK’s many theatres alive is a passion."